Persistence of Heterodimensional Cycles: First-return maps in the saddle case

 where $\gamma=\gamma_{2,1}$, and the eigenvalues of the matrices $Q_1$ and $Q_2$ are $\lambda_{2,2},\lambda_{2,2},\dots,\lambda_{2,d-d_1-1}$ and $\gamma_{2,2},\dots,\gamma_{2,d_1+1}$, respectively (see \eqref{eq:coindex1}).
 The functions $\hat g_{1,2,3}$ vanish along with their first derivatives at the origin and satisfy

 for all sufficiently small $u$, $v$ and $w$.

-According to \citep{GST08}, the transformations that bring $F_1$ to form (\ref{eq:maps:1}) and $F_2$ to form \eqref{eq:maps:3} are of class $C^r$, so we do not loose regularity when using these coordinates.
+It is shown in \citep{GST08} (see remarks after Lemma 6 there), that the transformations that bring $F_1$ to form (\ref{eq:maps:1}) and $F_2$ to form \eqref{eq:maps:3} are of class $C^r$, so we do not loose regularity when using these coordinates.
 Moreover, these coordinate transformations depend uniformly-continuously on the system $f$.
 When we consider parametric families $f_\eps$, and $f$ is analytic or $C^\infty$ with respect to coordinates and parameters, the coordinate transformations are also analytic or $C^\infty$ with respect to $\varepsilon$.
 In the case of finite smoothness $r$, we loose, in general, two derivatives with respect to $\varepsilon$.
-Namely, by \citep{GST08}, the second derivative of the transformation is $C^{r-2}$-smooth with respect to both the coordinates and parameters.
-Therefore, the functions $P_{1,2}$ and $Q_{1,2}$ in \eqref{eq:maps:1} and \eqref{eq:maps:1} are $C^{r-2}$-functions of $\varepsilon$, and the functions $g_{1,2,3}$ and $\hat g_{1,2,3}$, as well as their derivatives with respect to $(x,y,z)$ or $(u,v,w)$ up to order 2, are $C^{r-2}$-functions of the coordinates and $\varepsilon$.
+Namely, the second derivative of the transformation is $C^{r-2}$-smooth with respect to both the coordinates and parameters.
+Therefore, the matrices $P_{1,2}$ and $Q_{1,2}$ in \eqref{eq:maps:1} and \eqref{eq:maps:3} are $C^{r-2}$-functions of $\varepsilon$, and the functions $g_{1,2,3}$ and $\hat g_{1,2,3}$, as well as their derivatives with respect to $(x,y,z)$ or $(u,v,w)$ up to order 2, are $C^{r-2}$-functions of the coordinates and $\varepsilon$.
 If $r\geq 3$, this gives us at least 1 continuous derivative with respect to $\varepsilon$.
 In the $C^2$ case, we can only assume continuity of $P_{1,2}$, $Q_{1,2}$ with respect to $\varepsilon$, the same goes for $g_{1,2,3}$, $\hat g_{1,2,3}$, and their derivatives with respect to the coordinates.
 The eigenvalues $\lambda$ and $\gamma$ do not depend on coordinate transformations; as they are the eigenvalues of the first derivative of $F_1$ or $F_2$ (at $O_1$ and, respectively, $O_2$), they are at least $C^1$ with respect to $\varepsilon$ in any case.